carolinasno/inseason/README.md

 ### Development Approach

 The ideation for inseason began with one goal in mind: to help people make better choices with the food they eat.
-The first step was to know what information inseason would include and to determine the resources needed to provide that information.
-A JSON file with a list of produce and its details was created and imported into a Mongo database
+The first step was to determine what information inseason would provide and how the user would use inseason in their everyday lives.

+Because there aren't any APIs or databases that provide the information inseason needs, a JSON file with a list of produce and its details was created and imported into a Mongo database.
+For the Farmers Markets, the New York State Farmers Markets API was used to pull data and information on each farmers market.
+This includes the latitude, longitude, farmers markets name, location, hours of operation, season available, and contact number.

 ---